gentoo-mirror/glarbs-overlay/README.md

 # GLARBS Overlay

 > A Gentoo overlay used by GLARBS.
+> GLARBS = Luke Smith's LARBS modified for Gentoo by ET-8.

 **Tip:** If you test with a different arch keyword and it works, let me know so I can update the ebuild.

 **Note:** These ebuilds are created by me or found on the internet.
-Credit For those found on the internet are listed below.
+Credit for those found on the internet are listed below.

 ## Ebuilds found on the internet